Царква і палітычны крызіс у Беларусі

 Belarusian inter-Christian association, created during peaceful protests of 2020.

 The list is maintained by the Belarusian Christian ecumenical group, Christian Vision.
 It includes ministers, active believers and people who declared their faith or connection to religious organisations.
 Constantly updated.
-As of 26 March 202537 persons.
+As of 9 May2026: at least 24 persons.

 Priests and minsters